What to Expect in Drug Detox

 Cocaine, amphetamine and nicotine withdrawal symptoms aren’t fatal but can present severe difficulties for the patient.

 But what makes quitting cold turkey dangerous is the relapse factor.
 When you go through a detox, your tolerance for the drug is higher.

 If you were to try and use the substance again, your chances of overdosing are higher, as you try to increase the dose to get the same high.

 Get Help for Your Addiction

-We offer both medically supervised drug detox, inpatient and outpatient treatment options.
-Contact us today to learn more about our programs and how we can help you or a loved one get on the path toward addiction recovery.
+We provide a spectrum of services, from medically supervised drug detox to both inpatient and outpatient treatment avenues.
+Reach out to us today to delve deeper into our various programs and learn how we can guide you or a family member towards a life of recovery.